 Interesting Tip: Are you looking forward to a weened trip from Delhi and not interested in Mussoorie?
 Well, you can always check another weekend hide out from Delhi – Pangot.

 I think I mentioned all the important things with the help of which you can plan your trip to Mussoorie and Dhanaulti.
-In case, if you want to know something else please drop a comment and we’ll try to help you in every way possible.
-Just remember to be a responsible traveller while visiting this town as it’s already been affected a lot by tourism.
+In case, if you want to know something else, please drop a comment, and we’ll try to help you in every way possible.
+Just remember to be a responsible traveler while visiting this town as it’s already been affected a lot by tourism.

 If you know your friends or family are planning a trip to Mussoorie, do share this article with them to help them make a memorable trip.